laya2020/FEMlimb-Astrophysics/README.md

 This is a fortran package related to the field of astrophysics.
 It recovers limb darkening of distant stars from the gravitational microlensing light curves.

-The input data files have 3 columns:
+The input data files have 4 columns:
-Column1: time   Column2: Magnitude  Column3: Error of magnitude
+Column1: time   Column2: Apparent magnitude Column3:Error of time  Column4: Error of magnitude

 Also, the primary parameters of the microlensing event is needed and is stored in events.f90 file.